-In spite of the fact that the initial cost of a renewable system is higher than the cost of a fossil fuel one, the renewable system will eventually become cheaper, once the initial investment has been paid back by the energy savings you will get on your energy bills (it is important to remember that while renewable energy is free or mostly cheaper (e.g. biomass), fossil fuel prices are unstable and uncertain).
-The graph below provides a rough comparison between payback time of a system running on fossil fuels and of a system running on a renewable energy source.
+In spite of the fact that the initial cost of a renewable system is higher than the cost of a fossil fuel one, the renewable system will eventually become cheaper, once the initial investment has on your energy bills (it is important to remember that while renewable energy is free or mostly cheaper (e.g. biomass), fossil fuel prices are rough comparison between payback time of a system running on fossil fuels and of a system running on a renewable energy source.